 The stick included at the top of the quilt was waiting for me one morning on the steps when I went outside to drink my coffee.
 A gift.

 Our Name Is Memory is a reissue of my collection of poems (first published in 2013 as Wild Howling Woman).
-The new and improved second edition will be available in June.
+The new and improved second edition is available here.

 I decided to use Cuyahoga Forest Spirit as the cover, and with a little manipulation with filters came up with the following image.